 As far as I am concerned, the scenic route is still relevant to this sensitive topic.
 Small defeats crop up rather quickly, even in a newer relationship.
 The tricky bit can be that both small victories and small defeats pass by, unnoticed.

 Recently, I watched the Di Caprio and Winslet film Revolutionary Road.
-You can find a good few example of such missed opportunities should you get to see it.
+You can find a good few examples of such missed opportunities should you get to see it.

 These unintended consequences can create potentially large problems, and ones that makes it particularly important to be open and honest about the ‘rocks’ that you see on your shared scenic route.